 Everything started in SalzburgerLand

-Franz Xaver Gruber and Joseph Mohr already knew each other for a while when the memorable performance took place on Christmas Eve, 1818.
-Joseph Mohr had given his partner the text with the request for setting, and so now – equipped with a guitar and two voices – they sat next to the altar, and for the first time they sang a song that was to enchant the world.
+Franz Xaver Gruber and Joseph Mohr already knew each other for a while when the memorable performance took place on Christmas Eve in 1818.
+Joseph Mohr had given his partner the lyrics with the request for composing a harmonious melody.
+Equipped with a guitar they performed “Silent Night!
+Holy Night!” on 24 December 2018 for the first time – a song that enchanted the world.

-The question lingered: how could the song spread from the little town of Oberndorf all over the world?
+However, one question arises: how could the song spread from the little town of Oberndorf all over the world?
 A few coincidences came together:

 A song spreads